collective/collective.webrichtlijnen/README.txt

 Installation
 ------------
-See docs/INSTALL.txt, collective.webrichtlijnen depends on Plone.Tableless
+See docs/INSTALL.txt, collective.webrichtlijnen depends on Plone.Tableless.
+Prefered method for installing this theme is using buildout.

-This package is

 Why aim at these Dutch web guidelines and not the W3C standard?
 ---------------------------------------------------------------